umarhassan-mitodl/17.267-fall-2013/content/pages/readings.md

 Theoretical conceptions of democratic representation
 {{< tdclose >}}{{< tdopen >}}

-Madison, James. "{{% resource_link "fb24e845-c696-4179-8e1e-e9775a50c50f" "The Federalist, No. 10: The Utility of the Union as a Safeguard Against Domestic Faction and Insurrection (continued)" %}}." constitution.org.
+Madison, James. "[The Federalist, No. 10: The Utility of the Union as a Safeguard Against Domestic Faction and Insurrection (continued)](http://www.constitution.org/fed/federa10.htm)." constitution.org.

 \[Gilens\] Chapter 1: "Citizen Competence and Democratic Decision Making."

-Eulau, Heinz, and Paul D. Karps. "{{% resource_link "ffa7c63f-9d80-4004-88b7-e3d27e667941" "The Puzzle of Representation: Specifying Components of Responsiveness" %}}." *Legislative Studies Quarterly* 2, no. 3 (1977): 233–54.
+Eulau, Heinz, and Paul D. Karps. "[The Puzzle of Representation: Specifying Components of Responsiveness](http://www.jstor.org/stable/439340)." *Legislative Studies Quarterly* 2, no. 3 (1977): 233–54.

 \[Gilens\] Chapter 3: "The Preference/Policy Link." pp. 71–3.